Research degrees (PhD)

 Research seminars and development

 There are regular seminars and reading groups to engage in Workshops discussing cutting edge research topics take place throughout the year.
-In their first year students attend APTS (Academy for PhD Training in Statistics), or similar training programmes aimed at their research development.
 Seminars are open to everybody, and PhD students are particularly encouraged to take part.

 The YRM (Young Researchers Meeting) takes place weekly during term time and gives students the opportunity to practice their presentations, talking about their work in a friendly environment.